shahnawazdaanish/commission/README.md

 - Required configurations are set.

 ### Run Process

+- Install composer. if you don't have
+- Run `composer install`
 - Run following script `php script.php input.csv`, it will output the results in console
 - It can calculate commission based on Static Rates set in config or can fetch rates from cloud.
 - For running tests, use `./test/Service/CommissionServiceTest`